Alvi-Rahman/Supershop_Management_System/README.md

     - From `Add a Category` panel you can add each category of products under which different products might be available.
-    - Similarly from `View Category` panel you can view all the categories that have been added so far by the admin.
+    - Similarly, from `View Category` panel you can view all the categories that have been added so far by the admin.
         - From this page(`View Category`) you can `Edit` and/or `Delete` the relevant information of each of the category that you have adde d so far as an admin.